How to Get a Job as a High School Teacher

 "How do you expect to deal with the diversity of our students?" - Liberty Union High School District Teacher Candidate (Location Unknown)

 "What would you do if you had a discipline problem in the classroom?" - Iredell-Statesville School System High School Spanish Teacher Candidate (Location Unknown)

 "Do you have your own website? - Jefferson Union High School District Teacher Candidate (Location Unknown)

 |Stress Level||fair Average|

 What is the Job Like?

-A secondary school teacher can have a fulfilling job, impacting the futures of young students.
-Teaching students in their formative teenage years, these educators play a key role in their students' outlooks and prospects.
+A secondary school teacher can have a fulfilling job by virtue of his or her responsibility to influence the futures of young students.
+Teaching students in their formative teenage years, these educators play a key role in their students’ outlooks and career prospects.
 Instructors also experience a level of autonomy in the classroom that can cause feelings of isolation or empowerment.
-This difference usually stems from the conditions established by the school - public or private.
-Support for teachers from the administration and parents can vary drastically from school to school.
-As the American population increases in ethnic, racial, and religious diversity, teachers will have to bridge cross-cultural gaps.
-Effectively imparting their educational subjects will demand a greater understanding of their students' backgrounds.
-According to Van Roekel, "It's not enough to know your subject - you have to know how to teach it."
+This difference usually stems from conditions established by the school — public or private.
+Support for teachers from administrators and parents can differ sharply from school to school.
+As the country’s population continues to increase in ethnic, racial and religious diversity, teachers will have to bridge cross-cultural gaps.
+Effectively imparting their educational expertise will demand a greater understanding of their students’ backgrounds.
+“It’s not enough to know your subject,” Van Roekel writes.
+“You have to know how to teach it.”